Haydn: Trio in E flat, H. XV No. 29

-Upcoming engagements for the Brown-Urioste-Canellakis (BUC) Trio in 2016-17 include a performance of Beethoven’s Triple Concerto with the Albany Symphony Orchestra, and recitals at Lincoln Center’s Merkin Hall in New York City; ArtPower! in San Diego; the Norton Building Concert Series in Chicago; Corning Civic Music, NY; Danbury Concerts, CT; and Los Alamos Concerts, NM.
-Michael Brown, also a noted composer, has been commissioned by the Norton Building Concert Series to write a new work for the trio, which will be premiered on the same series in November 2016.
+Engagements for the Brown-Urioste-Canellakis (BUC) Trio last season included a performance of Beethoven’s Triple Concerto with the Albany Symphony Orchestra, and recitals at Lincoln Center’s Merkin Hall in New York City; ArtPower! in San Diego; the Norton Building Concert Series in Chicago; Corning Civic Music, NY; Danbury Concerts, CT; and Los Alamos Concerts, NM.
+Michael Brown, also a noted composer, has been commissioned by the Norton Building Concert Series to write a new work for the trio, which premiered on the same series in November 2016.

 Recent season highlights have included a Vancouver Recital Society debut, as well as a Midwestern tour with performances at the Ravinia Festival, Illinois State University, Eureka College, and Chicago’s classical music radio station WFMT, in addition to a solo appearance with the Heartland Festival Orchestra.